What CAN be composted in the green lidded food and garden organics (FOGO) bin?

 Use a kitchen caddy system to collect food scraps and other compostable materials before placing them into your green lidded food and garden organics bin

 Kitchen Caddies and compostable bags are available from all East Waste Member Councils: Adelaide Hills, City of Burnside, Campbelltown City Council, City of Mitcham, City of Norwood Payneham St Peters, City of Prospect and Town of Walkerville.
-Contact your Council or visit the Civic Centre to collect.
-Note: If you are a City of Prospect resident, please contact East Waste 8347 5111.

 Why is composting food and garden organics important?